KreitnerL/sat-evolution/DOCS/README.md

 ## Introduction
 This project is an attempt to use Deep Reinforcement Learning together with a genetic algorihm to improve state of the art solvers for the boolean satisfiability problem.
-The code is mostly based on the source code of "Learning to Evolve, Jan Schuchardt, Vladimir Golkov, Daniel Cremers [2019]" and the previous work from Yoav Schneider.
+The code is based on the source code of "Learning to Evolve, Jan Schuchardt, Vladimir Golkov, Daniel Cremers [2019]" and the previous work from Yoav Schneider.
 The project also contains code that was used for a previous approach that differs heavily from the new approach you can see on the latest presentations slides from 2020.
 The old approach focused on using simple Genetic Algorithms to modify the current solution for a problem.
 One can think of it as WalkSAT approach.
 This strategy however has major drawbacks as discussed in the presentation slides and is therefore not really relevant anymore.
 Nevertheless, the code may still serve as a reference for future development and thus is still included in the code base.